There's a common adage that's been making the rounds in the business world for years:…

 - Age – Perhaps you like working the younger generations; their way of decision-making is different from Gen Xers and Boomers.

-- Job Title – You may prefer working with the top decision maker, or you may have more influence with those in an administrative role.
+- Job Title – You may prefer working with the top decision-maker, or you may have more influence on those in an administrative role.

 - Job responsibilities – You may work better with those with lots of authority and decision-making ability, or you may thrive in a coaching environment where you provide more training and teaching moments to your potential clients

 - Hobbies – If you share some similar hobbies, you can build rapport and trust faster with those individuals.
-In my field, my colleague has a daughter in dance lessons, so prospecting other dance groups is a natural fit.
+In my field of site selection, my colleague has a daughter in dance lessons, so prospecting other dance groups is a natural fit.

 - What are some of the characteristics of the clients you enjoy working with right now?
 What values and personality traits do they possess?